HamstringAssassin/Blog/_posts/2017-07-02-Chicken-Mushroom-White-Wine-Cream-Sauce.markdown

 categories:
 image: http://placehold.it/300x300

-about:
- - A simple, french style cream sauce with onions and mushrooms.
+description: A simple, french style cream sauce with onions and mushrooms.
 Can be made chicken fillets, thighs or drumsticks.

 steps:
  - Fry the chicken in some oil in a hot pan for a few minutes on each side until slightly brown